vikyathshettyy/DataLinkLayer-Protocols/README.md

 **Title:** <br>
-Performance analysis of state-of-the-art flow control techniques of data-link layer in wired networks using Matlab.
+Analysis of performance of different protocols in the data link layer in wired networks using MATLAB

 **By:** <br>
 Vikyath Shetty B  <vikyathshetty11@gmail.com>  <br>